slazav/mapsoft2-libs/conv/Readme.md

 - `virtual double frw_ang(dPoint p, double a, double dx) const`
-- `virtual double bck_ang(dPoint p, double a, double dx) const` -- Convert angle (radians, ccw from y=const) at point p.
+- `virtual double bck_ang(dPoint p, double a, double dx) const` -- Forward/backward conversion of angle a at point p.
+  Angle is measured in radians from x-axis in the direction of y axis.
+  Point p is in src/dst coordinates. x and y axes are assumed to be perpendicular.

 - `virtual double frw_angd(dPoint p, double a, double dx) const` `virtual double bck_angd(dPoint p, double a, double dx) const` --